RodzinaSzy/CliWaifuTamagotchi/README.md

     ├── commands-utils.go               # Functions for the Action Space
     ├── happiness-utils.go              # Happiness scoring system
     ├── palette-handler.go              # Handling palette out of the file
+    ├── settings-handler.go             # Handling settings out of the file
     ├── encouragements-handler.go       # Handling encouragements out of the file
-    └── settings-handler.go             # Handling settings out of the file
+    └── gifts-handler.go                # Handling gifts out of the file
 ```

 ---